fluxninja/aperture/sdks/aperture-py/README.md

   </a>
 </p>

-# Python SDK for FluxNinja Aperture
+# Rate Limiting for Python Applications

 The `aperture-py` SDK provides an easy way to integrate your Python applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).
 It allows flow